ethereum/annotated-spec/phase1/beacon-chain.md

 ## Updated containers

 The following containers have updated definitions in Phase 1.
+The definitions are largely the same as those in phase 0, except a few new fields got added to the end to keep track of phase 1-relevant data.
+Readers are encouraged to skip straight to [the new containers section](#new-containers), and use this section only as a reference.

 ### Extended `AttestationData`